Alpha-Rome0/cook-for-me/README.md

 2. In the Alexa Skills Kit box, click Get Started.​
 3. Find the skill in the list and click Edit​.
 4. On the Skill Information page, copy the Application Id​ shown.
-5. Fill in the infomration on the Skill Information page
+5. Fill in the information on the Skill Information page
 6. Click on Interation Model
 7. Copy paste the following information into the Intent Schema: